aamirafridi/jQuery.Marquee/README.md

  - **delayBeforeStart:** Time in milliseconds before the marquee starts animating.
 Default is 1000
  - **direction:** Direction towards which the marquee will animate 'left' or 'right'.
 Default is 'left'.
  - **duplicated:** true or false - should the marquee be duplicated to show an effect of continues flow.
 Default is false.
+ - **pauseOnHover:** true or false - pause the animation on mouse hover.
+Please note that you will need to include jQuery pause plugin: https://github.com/tobia/Pause before the jQuery Marquee plugin.

 Events:
 ------